jharwell/sierra/docs/src/startup.rst

    doesn't change).
 If you don't see something suitable, you can :ref:`Define A New Batch Criteria <tutorials/project/new-bc>`.

 #.
-Look at the :ref:`usage/cli` to understand how to invoke SIERRA in
+Look at the :ref:`usage/cli` common cmdline options applicable to all
-   general.
+   plugins in a given stage.

 #.
 Look at the :ref:`usage/examples` to get ideas on how to craft your
    own SIERRA invocation.
 If you get stuck, look at :ref:`faq` for